-The first EOF (Fig 3A) is well organized.
-All the directions tend to be aligned with the valley axes, indicating that the dominant physical processes are channeling and diurnal, thermally driven along-valley flows.
+The first EOF (Fig. 3a) is well organized.
+All of the directions tend to be aligned with the valley axes, indicating that the dominant physical processes are channeling and diurnal thermally driven along-valley flows.
 The diurnal cycles discussed later indicate that the latter is the more important contributor.
-When the coefficients are positive (negative), this EOF describes the down-valley (up-valley) flow.
+When the coefficients are positive (negative), this EOF describes the downvalley (up valley) flow.

-The second EOF is constrained to be spatially orthogonal to the first EOF, so it is not surprising that the second EOF defines an out-of-phase relationship between winds in the Toole and Rush valleys (Fig 3B).
-This kind of effect might be expected during times when the land breeze has already changed to a lake breeze, but the nighttime downslope flow has yet to quit.
-When the coefficients of the two EOFs are of opposite sign, the northern part of the valley will be dominated by a lake breeze (EOF 1 negative and EOF 2 positive) or land breeze (EOF 1 positive and EOF 2 negative).
+The second EOF is constrained to be spatially orthogonal to the first EOF, so it is not surprising that the second EOF defines an out-of-phase relationship between winds in the Toole and Rush Valleys (Fig. 3b).
+This kind of effect might be expected during times for which the land breeze has already changed to a lake breeze but the nighttime downslope flow has yet to quit.
+When the coefficients of the two EOFs are of opposite sign, the northern part of the valley will be dominated by a lake breeze (EOF 1 is negative and EOF 2 is positive) or land breeze (EOF 1 is positive and EOF 2 is negative).